Not Knowing as an Ally

 Not knowing is my ally now.
 It helps me listen.
 It softens my grip.
 It reminds me I am not alone—and never have been.

-And I’m happy to share: my daughter is becoming a U.S. citizen.
+And I’m happy to share: my daughter-in-law has become a U.S. citizen.
 That day of uncertainty gave way to a new chapter of belonging and celebration.

 If you’re in a season of not knowing about your work, your worth, your future, know this: wisdom is in you, too.
 And it will rise.